parodos-dev/parodos/workflow-examples/README.md

 ```

 In the @Checker definition, the nextWorkFlowName can be specified.
 This is the Workflow that can run, provided the
-WorkflowChecker workflow successfully completes (meaning all WorkfTasks return COMPLETED).
-The ccronExpression of the
+WorkflowChecker workflow successfully completes (meaning all WorkflowTasks return COMPLETED).
+The cronExpression of the
 annotation will determine how often the Workflow will be executed.
 This is useful for manual processes that might take
 hours (or even days).
 As all state is persisted, when the workflow-service is restarted, execution will resume.

-WorkflowCheckers can be used to determine if required manual processes, outside of the scope of Parodos, have completed.
+WorkflowCheckers can be used to determine if required manual processes, outside the scope of Parodos, have completed.

 #### A Note On Defining WorkflowTasks for Usage In A Workflow

 ***Creating a Single Instance Of The Same Workflow Tasks***

-WorkflowTasks can be defined a Spring Components (@Component).
+WorkflowTasks can be defined as Spring Components (@Component).
 In this case the workflow-service will detect the
 @Component tag and create a bean for this type.
-NOTE: When taking this option it key that all dependencies required to
+NOTE: When taking this option it keys that all dependencies required to
 create the WorkflowTasks are available as other Spring Components and/or configuration values.
 Any unspecified
 dependencies in a WorkflowTasks with @Component will result in the workflow-service being unable to start.
 By taking
-this approach the WorkflowTask can be used by multiple Workflows without any extra code outside of that used in the when
+this approach the WorkflowTask can be used by multiple Workflows without any extra code outside of that used in when
 defining the WorkflowTasks where @Component was declared.

 ***Defining a WorkflowTasks that can be change with Configuration***

 The values passed into a WorkflowTasks may vary depending on the Workflow using it.
 In this case the WorkflowTask can be
 defined as a regular Java class (do not use the @Component declaration).
 In a class with the declaration @Configuration,
-methods an be created returning an instance of the WorkflowTasks with different configurations applied to the reference.
+methods can be created returning an instance of the WorkflowTasks with different configurations applied to the reference.
 These methods should have the @Bean declaration.
 Also, multiple instances of the same type will be created (and Spring
 wires by type), the @Bean declaration should include a name (@Bean("myBean") or @Bean(name = "myBean")) .
 How this name
 is reference will be covered in the next section.